How do you manage a child who keeps getting out of their child car seat harness?

 It’s a good idea to regularly check if the harness straps are coming out of the correct slot from the back of the child car seat.
 For forward facing restraints, the slot should be changed when the child’s shoulders are more than 2 ½ centimetres higher than the slot.
 If this isn’t done properly, it will make it easier for kids to slip the harness off their shoulders.
 Most child car seats with an inbuilt harness have about 3 or 4 slots, check this about once a month, and change the slot as your child grows.

-When it's cold, children think about the extra layer of clothes or baggy jackets kids are wearing to keep them warm.
-Extra clothing can make it very difficult to get the car seat harness to fit properly.
+Often in winter, parents rug their children up with an extra layer of clothes or baggy jackets to keep them warm.
+But keep in mind that this can make it very difficult to get the car seat harness to fit properly.
 Baggy clothes create padding between the child and the harness, making it almost impossible to tighten the straps properly and easier for the child to slip the harness off their shoulders.

 Behavioural techniques so the car seat harness is used properly

 While the tips above are things that can be done to fix an existing problem, there is an old saying, “prevention is better than a cure”.
 Children learn a lot from our own behaviour, which is why parental role modelling is very important.
 This has been the focus of a recent TAC campaign which highlighted our children’s tendency to copy our on road behaviour.
 Behaving in a positive way when on the road is always recommended, but you should be particularly mindful of this when your children are in the car.
 Talking to your children and educating them about appropriate road safety behaviours can go a long way to help prevent issues later down the track.